 What Are the Health Risks of Chronic Heavy Drinking?

-Drinking frequently and in large doses can be a sign of alcohol abuse, and chronic drinking can lead to a large number of serious health risks.
+Drinking frequently and in large doses can be a sign of alcohol abuse, and chronic heavy drinking can lead to a significant number of serious health risks.
 In general, this should not come as a shock to anyone.
 Many people are still unaware of the exact risks they take when they choose to overindulge in a few alcoholic beverages, and there are many.
 The risks you take do not only include liver disease or the possibility of a car crash.
-Let’s go over ten of the major health risks that are caused by consuming large amounts of alcohol on a regular basis.
+Let’s go over ten of the significant health hazards that are caused by consuming large amounts of alcohol on a regular basis.

 Health Risks of Chronic Heavy Drinking